-If you suffered an injury from a broken or uneven sidewalk or other paved surface in the state of New Jersey, you have legal recourse to get financial compensation for your injuries and damages.
+If you suffered an injury from a broken or uneven sidewalk or other paved surfaces in the state of New Jersey, you have legal recourse to get financial compensation for your injuries and damages.

 Goldstein & Goldstein, LLP, in East Orange, New Jersey, has vast and deep experience assisting clients with holding accountable businesses, property owners and government entities that have a legal duty to provide safe premises for visitors.

 Bad things can happen when responsible parties fail to protect the public from avoidable hazards.
 Bones break, ligaments tear and hard impacts can damage soft tissues.
 Concussions and other head injuries are not uncommon when a fall leads to a “head bounce” on hard pavement.

 If you or a loved one was injured on cracked or icy pavement, contact us today at 973-609-5693 for a no-cost consultation.
 Spanish translation is available – Se habla español.